CompTIA PenTest+ Study Guide - Mike Chapple - E-Book

 These five areas include a range of subtopics, from scoping penetration tests to performing host enumeration and exploits, while focusing heavily on scenario‐based learning.

-CompTIA recommends that test‐takers have three or four years of information security–related experience before taking this exam and that they have taken the Security+ exam or have equivalent experience, including technical, hands‐on expertise.
-The exam costs $370 in the United States, with roughly equivalent prices in other locations around the globe.
+CompTIA recommends that test‐takers have three or four years of experience as a penetration tester before taking this exam.
+As of 2024, the exam costs $404 in the United States, with roughly equivalent prices in other locations around the globe.
 More details about the PenTest+ exam and how to take it can be found at:

 Study and Exam Preparation Tips